Seyi-22/Plantix-Nigeria---Your-Crop-Doctor/README.md

 The Problem:
 - Professional agronomists are expensive and hard to reach in rural areas
 - Existing farming apps don't support Nigerian languages
-- Most solutions require constant internet access (which many rural farmers don't have)
+- Most solutons require constant internet access (which many rural farmers don't have)
 - Low literacy rates make text-heavy apps difficult to use

 Our Solution: